phxtao/phxtao.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Incoming Nanyang Assistant Professor at the Asian School of Environment, Nanyang Technological University
+subtitle: Incoming Nanyang Assistant Professor at the Asian School of the Environment, Nanyang Technological University

 profile:
   align: right